blbadger/blbadger.github.io/autoencoder-representation.md

 ### Introduction

-Autoencoders (self-encoders) are machine learning models that attempt to replicate the input in their output.
+Autoencoders are machine learning models that attempt to replicate the input in their output.
 This endeavor may not seem to be very useful for tasks such as generating images or learning how inputs are related to one another, particularly when the models used are very large and fully capable of learning the identity function on the input.
 Indeed, in the past it was assumed that models capable of learning the identity function (typically models with more neurons per layer than input elements) would do so without other forms of regularization.

 Historically, therefore, autoencoders were studied in two contexts: as undercomplete models that compressed the input in some useful way, and as possibly overcomplete models that were subject to certain restrictions to as to prevent the learning of the identity function.
 Here 'overcomplete' is used more informally than the strict linear algebra term, and signifies a model that has more than enough elements (neurons) per layer to exactly copy the input onto that layer.